Skip to content

 ssh username@server_ip_or_hostname

-• Replace username with your actual username on the server.
+• Replace username with your actual server username, for example root.

 Example: